Rafa8822/Rafa8822/README.md

  👋, Hi, I'm Arifa Musharrat

 #### Web Developer
 I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I have knowledge about C/C++, C#, Java, Java, HTML, CSS, Graphics Design, MS Word, MS Excel, MS PowerPoint.
-Always want to learn and gather knowledge.
+I love to solve real-world problems.
+I am goal-oriented, and always work with an end goal in mind.
+Most of the time I work with WordPress but some technologies I enjoy working with include ReactJS, JavaScript as well as PHP.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: java / PHP / JavaScript / HTML / CSS/WordPress

 - 🔭 I’m currently working on this page.